Normal-Tangerine8609/Scriptable-Widgets/README.md

 [Daily Quote Widget](widgets/daily-quote-widget.js)

-This is a small widget that shows a daily quote and the author.
+This small widget shows a daily quote and the author.
 The quote is scrapped from https://www.brainyquote.com/quote_of_the_day.

 * Easily change text colours and the background colour
 * Colours support dark and light mode changing